 Unparalleled Versatility, Unprecedented Technology

 You may know that ceramic tile has traditionally offered a variety of shapes, colors, and sizes.
-Recent manufacturing advances with digital imaging has revolutionized tile design, creating virtually limitless design options.
+Recent manufacturing advances with digital imaging have revolutionized tile design, creating virtually limitless design options.

 Digital imaging allows a manufacturer to print a design or image directly on the tile’s surface before it is fired.
 This process bakes into the tile any color, texture, or design you can imagine.